timofurrer/.vim/README.md

 After this you can install the plugins which are prepared for vundle in the `vimrc`:
 Thus, open vim and run `:BundleInstall` in command mode.

+The YouCompleteMe module needs some installation as well:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.sh --clang-completer

 ### Copy & Paste Installation

 ```bash